PelionIoT/mbed-client-mbed-os/README.md

+#mbed-client-mbed-os
-This repository contains the mbed OS specific components required by lwm2m-client.
+This repository contains the mbed OS specific components required by mbed-client.
 The components are:
 1) mbed Socket APIs
 2) mbed Timer APIs